College of Nursing and Health Sciences

 Minimum GPA and other requirements are subject to change.
 Please see the undergraduate admissions counselor before every semester for most updated information and current amendments.

-The Dr. F. M. Canseco School of Nursing may accept transfer coursework taken from another accredited Texas nursing program.
-Transfer applicants must be transferring from the other Texas nursing program in good standing.
+The Dr. F. M. Canseco School of Nursing may accept transfer coursework taken from another accredited Texas baccalaureate nursing program.
+Transfer applicants must be transferring from the other Texas baccalaureate program in good standing.
 A letter from the Dean of the other institution stating good standing status will be required.
 Transfer applicants must meet all of the University and the Dr. F. M. Canseco School of Nursing admission requirements stipulated above.

 Declaratory Order Requirements of the Texas Board of Nursing (TBON)